Jack Walton (basketball)

 Jack D. Walton (May 19, 1926 – December 17, 1952) was an American professional basketball player.
 He played in the National Basketball League for the Anderson Duffey Packers during the 1948–49 season and averaged 1.8 points per game.
 He also competed in independent leagues.

 In 1949, Walton took a job with a construction company.
-Three years later, he was accidentally killed on a construction site when a tree being uprooted by a bulldozer fell on him.
+Three years later, he was accidentally killed at a construction site when a tree being uprooted by a bulldozer fell on him.